publiccodenet/about/activities/tool-management/jitsi-meet.md

 ## Jitsi management

 Jitsi is running on a VPS with 8 GB of RAM for resilience and scalability.
-The VPS is maintained by the Operations coordinator who also takes care user adminstration and customizations.
+The VPS is maintained by the Operations Coordinator who also takes care of user administration and customizations.

 SSH keys are needed to perform updates, as one needs to access the machines as root.
 Log into the machine via the command line with: